Diabetes, Prediabetes and Chronic Kidney Disease

 What is Diabetes?

-Diabetes mellitus is a disease in which the body is either no longer making a hormone called insulin or the insulin that is made is not working as it should.
-Either way, high amounts of glucose (a form of sugar) build in the bloodstream and cause problems from damage to the eyes, kidneys, blood vessels and nerves.
+Diabetes mellitus is a long-term condition where the body either no longer makes a hormone called insulin or the insulin that is made no longer works as well as it should.
+Either way, high levels of glucose (a form of sugar) build in the blood.
+High glucose levels cause damage to eyes, kidneys, nerves and blood vessels.
+Diabetes increases the risk for heart attacks and strokes.

 For this reason, diabetes is the primary cause of new cases of adult blindness, kidney failure, and non-traumatic lower-limb amputation.
 Over a million Michigan adults have diabetes.